samuFae/NEO-theVisualAgency/README.md

 ---------------------------------------------------

-Or if you want to get your hands dirty with the code and see what happens when you delete all files you can clone the repository, run
+Or if you want to get your hands dirty with the code and see what happens when you delete all files you can clone the repository, add a file called .env.local with inside your nasa api (get one free at https://api.nasa.gov/) under the key
+REACT_APP_API_KEY=yourApiKey

+then run from the root of the project
 ### `npm install`
-and then run
+and then
 ### `npm start`
 to start the development server, the app runs on [http://localhost:3000](http://localhost:3000).